 A helping hand in the healing process

 To help people rehabilitate from injury or disease is to help them truly improve their life.
 Physical therapist assistants are key members of a healthcare team.
-Working under the supervision and direction of a licensed physical therapist, physical therapist assistants have face-to-face interactions with patients, improving their mobility, relieving pain, and lessening physical limitations.
-That can mean coaching patients through an exercise program, performing massage, or teaching patients to use crutches or an artificial limb.
+Working under the supervision and direction of a licensed physical therapist, physical therapist assistants have one-on-one interactions with patients, improving their mobility, relieving pain, and lessening physical limitations.
+This is achieved in various ways: collecting relevant data, implementing an exercise program, teaching patients to use assistive devices, and educating patients on how to manage their condition at home.
 ACC's Physical Therapist Assistant program combines classroom and lab instruction with real, clinical experience.
 Graduates score well on the national licensing exam and enjoy employment opportunities in a variety of settings.
 ACC offers a Physical Therapist Assistant associate of applied science degree.

 This program has specific program requirements and prerequisite courses.
 Acceptance to ACC does not guarantee admission to this program.

 Students build professional expertise that allows them to perform physical therapy interventions and other related duties under the direction and supervision of a licensed physical therapist.
 These responsibilities can include teaching patients how to walk, how to use crutches or an artificial limb, or how to execute various therapeutic exercises.
 Areas of study include massage, electric stimulation, and therapeutic applications of heat and ultrasound.
 Students also learn important job duties such as safe methods for moving patients to and from treatment areas and how to maintain a clean and organized treatment area.

 Physical Therapist Assistants frequently treat patients with disabling conditions such as lower-back pain, arthritis, heart disease, fractures, head injuries, and cerebral palsy.
 The program's clinical component allows students to develop expertise working with a variety of patients.